Salix-OS/blog.salixos.org/content/post/preparing-for-15.0.md

 time for us to start working on our next release too.
 Expect things to start getting interesting again.
 Some have already noticed that `15.0` and `slackware-15.0` directories have appeared in our repository mirrors and emailed me asking about them.
-Obviously, they are no ready yet, especially the Salix `15.0` repository, but they are the groundwork on which our next release will be based.
+Obviously, they are not ready yet, especially the Salix `15.0` repository, but they are the groundwork on which our next release will be based.